Constraining the spatial curvature with cosmic expansion history in a cosmological model with a non-standard sound horizon: Introduction

 The spatial curvature of the Universe is one of the most fundamental physical parameters, and spatial flatness is an essential ingredient of the current concordance $\Lambda$CDM cosmological model \cite{Planck2020}.
 This work is driven by simple questions; why do we believe that the existing observational datasets suggest the spatial flatness?
 To what extent does this question depend on the assumptions we make in a standard cosmological scenario?
 These questions are partly motivated by the Hubble tension \cite{Riess:2021aa} which offers us excellent opportunities not only to reveal new physics but also to challenge any assumptions behind a concordance flat $\Lambda$CDM model.
 Many possible solutions to the Hubble tension have been proposed (see \cite{Di_Valentino_2021} for a review).
 Not surprisingly, the vast majority of such studies minimally extended the concordance flat $\Lambda$CDM model (see e.g. \cite{Poulin:2018bb,Fondi:2022tt} for exceptions) so that an extended model is still based on the success of the concordance model.
 Nevertheless, it is not trivial whether and how a minimal extension best explains a series of cosmological observations.

 Let us first summarize how spatial curvature is constrained within the context of a $\Lambda$CDM model.
 In Fig.~\ref{Figure:OmKcomp}, we show a summary of examples from recent measurements.
 The spatial curvature is commonly parameterized by a dimensionless parameter, $\Omega_{K}\equiv -c^{2}K/H_{0}^{2}$ where $c$ is the speed of light, $H_{0}=100h\,[{\rm km/s/Mpc}]$ is the Hubble constant, and $K$ is the curvature parameter. $\Omega_{K}>0\,(K<0)$, $\Omega_{K}=0\,(K=0)$, and $\Omega_{K}<0\,(K>0)$ correspond to an open, flat, and closed universe, respectively.
 The spatial curvature cannot be determined solely by the information from the primary anisotropies of the cosmic microwave background (CMB, hereafter) due to geometric degeneracy.
-As discussed in detail in \cite{Planck2020}, the CMB temperature and polarization data in Planck preferred the closed universe ($\Omega_{K}=-0.044^{+0.018}_{-0.015}$ for TT,TE,EE+lowE) at the $\sim 2\sigma$ level.
+As discussed in detail in \cite{Planck2020}, the CMB temperature and polarization data in Planck preferred the closed universe ($\Omega_{K}=-0.044^{+0.018}_{-0.015}$ for TT,TE,EE+lowE) at $\sim 3\sigma$ level.
 This negative curvature was driven by a smooth temperature power spectrum at $\ell\gtrsim 1000$, which essentially degenerates with the effect of the lensing amplitude, $A_{L}>1$ \cite{Planck:2015,DiValentino:2020na}.
-This situation was relaxed when the Planck temperature and polarization data was combined with the lensing reconstruction ($\Omega_{K}=-0.0106\pm 0.0065$) and the Baryon Acoustic Oscillation (BAO) data ($\Omega_{K}=0.0007\pm 0.0019$) \cite{Planck2020}.
-In addition, Ref.~\cite{Alam:2021eb} showed that $\Omega_{K}=0.078^{+0.086}_{-0.099}$ was obtained only from a recent compilation of the BAO measurements from the Sloan Digital Sky Survey, combined with a prior on the baryon density, $\Omega_{\rm b}h^{2}$ (and hence on the sound horizon scale) from Big Bang Nucleosynthesis and CMB monopole temperature from the COBE/FIRAS data.
-Adding the Planck temperature and polarization data (without marginalizing over $A_{L}$) to the compiled BAO data gave $\Omega_{K}=-0.0001\pm 0.0018$, which had no change with the Pantheon Type Ia supernovae \cite{Alam:2021eb}.
-Note that including the curvature parameter in a $\Lambda$CDM model does not help mitigating the Hubble tension, since a positive curvature density or open universe is required to reduce the distance to the CMB last scattering with the angular scale of the sound horizon scale being fixed.
-It is important to realize that these results are based on a $\Lambda$CDM model and a standard thermal history to predict the sound horizon scale (see, e.g., \cite{Yang:2022ex,Semenaite:2022sa} and their references therein for studies in models extended beyond $\Lambda$CDM).
-We aim to understand how these results and interpretations are altered when we consider a scenario which alters the sound horizon scale.
+The preference of the closed universe becomes less significant when the Planck temperature and polarization data was combined with the lensing reconstruction ($\Omega_{K}=-0.0106\pm 0.0065$) and the Baryon Acoustic Oscillation (BAO) data ($\Omega_{K}=0.0007\pm 0.0019$) \cite{Planck2020}.
+In addition, ref.~\cite{Alam:2021eb} showed that $\Omega_{K}=0.078^{+0.086}_{-0.099}$ was obtained only from a recent compilation of the BAO measurements from the Sloan Digital Sky Survey, combined with a prior on the baryon density, $\Omega_{\rm b}h^{2}$ (and hence on the sound horizon scale) from Big Bang Nucleosynthesis and CMB monopole temperature from the COBE/FIRAS data.